Picking Kona Coffee “the Perfect Brew”

 Best Kona coffee Brewing Time

 The amount of time that the liquid is in contact with the Kona coffee grounds is another important factor affecting the taste of your coffee.
 In a drip system, the contact time should be approximately 5 minutes.
 If you are making your Kona using a plunger pot, the contact time should be 2-4 minutes.
-Espresso, as the name implies, means that the brew time is short—the Kona coffee is in contact with the liquid for only 20-30 seconds.
+Espresso, as the name implies, means that the brew time is short—the Kona coffees are in contact with the liquid for only 20-30 seconds.
 If the taste of your Kona is not optimal, it is possible that you are either over-extracting (the brew time is too long) or under-extracting (the brew time is too short) for your coffee.
 Experiment with the contact time until you can make a cup of Kona coffee that suits your tastes perfectly.

 Brewed Kona Coffee should be enjoyed immediately!